 - A user account in Azure AD with permission to configure provisioning (e.g., Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator)

-- A Grammarly Business account with admin access
+- A Grammarly Business account with the admin role

 - A Grammarly app configured in Azure AD